ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/libhelium.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes available for Linux/ARM64.
-Libhelium initial version can be built from source on Neoverse N1.
+    other_info: There are no release notes available for Linux/Arm64.
+The initial version of Libhelium can be built from source on Arm64 systems, including Neoverse N1, using the standard GTK and Vala toolchain.

 ---